NVIDIA/VisRTX/README.md

 ## Queryable ANARI Extensions

-The following extension strings will return true when queried with `anariDeviceImplements()`.
-Note that all vendor extensions are subject to change at any time.
+In addition to standard `ANARI_KHR` extensions, the following vendor extensions are also implemented in the `visrtx` device.
+Note that all vendor extensions are subject to change

-#### "ANARI_KHR_STOCHASTIC_RENDERING"

-This core extension indicates that frames will accumulate samples when subsequent calls to `anariRenderFrame()` are made if no objects modifications are made since the previously rendered frame.
-Accumulation will not reset on `anariSetParameter()`, but only if objects that have parameter changes have been commited via `anariCommit()`.

-Note that variance estimation and convergence progress properties are not yet implemented.

 #### "VISRTX_CUDA_OUTPUT_BUFFERS"